improving-minnesota/react-workshop/labs/lab-05-forms.md

 },
 ```

-- If the user refreshes the page or navigates directly to the employee edit route, we need to go get the employee from our REST service.
+- If the user refreshes the page or navigates directly to the employee edit route, we need to get the employee from our REST service.

-- We'll use the `componentDidMount` lifecycle event to make this call so that the store's listeners have been registered.
+- We'll use the `componentDidMount` lifecycle event to make this call so the store's listeners have been registered.

 ```javascript
 componentDidMount: function () {